snd/mohair/README.md

 sql query builder for nodejs

-### Features
+## Features

-- build common queries easily
+- write very little code to generate sql for common queries
-- fall back to plain sql for more exotic queries
+- fall back to plain sql for everything else - wherever you need!

-### Advantages over writing mysql queries by hand

-- composability: query parts (for example conditions) can be factored out into functions and reused.
-- easier parameter handling: parameters are bound where they are used - no endless parameter lists!
+- parameters are bound where they are used - no endless parameter lists!

-## Usage
+- a mongodb like query language to define conditions in where clauses
+- parts of conditions or parts of queries can be composed and reused easily

-### insert
+## insert

 ```coffeescript
 {insert, sql, params} = require('mohair')()